dadrian/dadrian.io/content/blog/posts/exe-github.md

   an EXE VM to resolve it.
 This is the added side benefit of meaning that you can use an [ACME DNS challenge][acme-dns] to get a certificate for the domain, or better yet, a [wildcard certificate][int-cert] for `*.int.exe.xyz`.
-- In this case, it's a git+https non-transparent proxy for Github repos.
-Well, once git opens the connection via HTTPS to the proxy host, exe.dev can make the equivalent requests your git client would make to Github, but inject one of those pesky access tokens.
+- In this case, it's a git+https non-transparent proxy for GitHub repos.
+Well, once git opens the connection via HTTPS to the proxy host, exe.dev can make the equivalent requests your git client would make to GitHub, but inject one of those pesky access tokens.
 This way, the access token never needs to touch your VM, meaning you've successfully outsourced your secrets management problem to exe.dev[^6].
 - Where does exe.dev get the tokens from?
-Well, their Github Application necessarily has a JWT associated with it, that they can use to get an "installation access token" that grants them access on behalf of your Github account (which you authorized while signed into their dashboard via OAuth).
+Well, their GitHub Application necessarily has a JWT associated with it, that they can use to get an "installation access token" that grants them access on behalf of your GitHub account (which you authorized while signed into their dashboard via OAuth).
 Then, exe.dev uses this token to access whatever repositories you configured in the integration, on your behalf.
-This token can be short lived (it only needs to be around for the Git operations, not while the Git repository is being accessed locally), and can be refreshed dynamically by the proxy using the app JWT.
+This token can be short-lived (it only needs to be around for the Git operations, not while the Git repository is being accessed locally), and can be refreshed dynamically by the proxy using the app JWT.